Jane Harris (artist): Early life and education

 Harris was born in 1956, and spent her formative years in Dorset.
 She began her art studies at Bournemouth College of Art.
 She went on to the Slade School of Art.
 Ten years later she renewed her studies, graduating with an MA in fine art from Goldsmiths College, London as part of the Frieze generation of artists.
 In 2006, Harris moved permanently to the Dordogne, France, with her husband, sculptor Jiri Kratochvil, and their son George.

 Career

-Harris taught at Goldsmiths for more than a decade, and eventually became a course leader on the fine art masters degree.
+Harris taught at Goldsmiths for over a decade, and eventually became a course leader on the art masters degree.
 For 30 years Jane Harris explored, through a set of self-imposed rules, the perceptual qualities of the ellipse.
-In her hands, this shape lent itself to elasticity and allusion and took on multiple identities – ornate, spartan, and often, through her beautiful handling of paint, visually mischievous.
-Carefully painted using oils, each of the meticulous brushstrokes that marked out her curvilinear shapes described both a form, and a texture which captured and reflected light.
+Through the use of various painting techniques, the artist adapted the form to suggest multiple characteristics.
+These included both decorative and minimalist qualities, often utilizing specific applications of paint to create visual effects.
+Using painted oils, each of the brushstrokes that marked out her curvilinear shapes described both a form and a texture that captured light and reflected it.